History of Ubisoft in Timeline

 2018: Ubisoft Focuses on Key Franchises

-Since 2018, Ubisoft's studios have focused on franchises including Assassin's Creed, Tom Clancy's, Far Cry, and Watch Dogs.
+Since 2018, Ubisoft's studios have continued to focus on franchises including Assassin's Creed, Tom Clancy's, Far Cry, and Watch Dogs.

-In March 2019, Vivendi completely divested its shares in Ubisoft.
+By March 2019, Vivendi had completely divested its shares in Ubisoft.

-In October 2019, Ubisoft postponed 3 of the 6 titles it had planned in 2019 to 2020 or later, as to help place more effort on improving the quality of the existing and released games.
+In October 2019, Ubisoft postponed 3 of its planned 2019 titles to 2020 or later, focusing on enhancing the quality of existing and released games.

 Until 2019, most games published by Ubisoft were reviewed through the editorial department overseen by Hascoët.

-In October 2020, Ubisoft Connect was announced as a replacement for UPlay and its Ubisoft Club, launching on October 29, 2020, alongside Watch Dogs: Legion.
-It includes cross-platform play and save progression for some games.
+In October 2020, Ubisoft Connect was announced as a replacement for UPlay and Ubisoft Club, launching on 29 October 2020 alongside Watch Dogs: Legion.
+Connect adds cross-platform play and save progression for some games.

 By 2020, Ubisoft would employ more than 3,500 staff at its studios in Montreal and Quebec City.